-The nearest hospital is notified of the date, time, and location of the event, no less than five days prior to the event.
+The nearest hospital is notified of the date, time and location of the event, no less than five days prior to the event.
 A stretcher and oxygen delivery system are present ringside for all contests.
 Ensure that all promotion personnel follow the instructions of the Promoter and the ringside Commissioners.

-If people outside the ring continually harass a Contestant, Referee, Judges or any other Officials, the must ensure that sufficient security is provided to handle this situation.
+If people outside the ring continually harass a Contestant, Referee, Judges or any other Officials, the Referee may seek the Security in attendance to deal with and/or remove such people.
+The Promoter must ensure that sufficient security is provided to handle this situation.